 Hot on the heels of her landslide re-election victory, New Zealand’s prime minister Jacinda Ardern has won further praise for appointing the most diverse cabinet in the nation’s history.

 Indigenous Maori ministers comprise a quarter of the 20-strong cabinet, with women taking eight posts.
 The new line-up includes Nanaia Mahuta (pictured), New Zealand’s first female foreign affairs minister.
-As Positive News reported at the time, Mahuta became the first woman to display a sacred facial tattoo, or moko kauae, in parliament in 2016.
+In 2016, Mahuta became the first woman to display a sacred facial tattoo, or moko kauae, in parliament.

 According to the Star Observer, an LGBTI newspaper, the new look New Zealand parliament has overtaken the UK’s as the “gayest” in the world, with about 10 per cent of MPs identifying as gay.